• Home

 March 26, 2026, 3:00 AM ET

-Snow groomers at the Whistler Blackcomb ski resort on Whistler Mountain, British Columbia, Canada, on Tuesday, March 28, 2023.
-Photographer: James MacDonald/Bloomberg via Getty Images
+Snow groomers at the Whistler Blackcomb ski resort, British Columbia, March 28, 2023.

 Recommended Video

-Because Vail’s business model is predicated on people buying passes that cost around $1,000 upfront, on sale for a limited time months before the start of the season that give them access to dozens of resorts in the U.S. (both East and West), Canada, Switzerland and Australia, revenue fell only 4.7% in its most recent quarter, largely because of fewer ski rentals and fewer lodge rooms booked.
+Because Vail’s business model is predicated on people buying passes that cost around $1,000 upfront—on sale for a limited time months before the start of the season, giving them access to dozens of resorts in the U.S. (both in the East and West), Canada, Switzerland, and Australia—revenue fell only 4.7% in its most recent quarter, largely because of fewer ski rentals and fewer lodge rooms booked.
 (In North America, visits were down 11.9% through March 1.)

-Now the focus is on next season: Sales of the Epic Pass have been slow for a couple of years now, and Vail brought back its former long-time CEO Rob Katz to steer the company through the effects of climate change, a slow-growing industry, and growing competition from other sports.
+Now the focus is on next season: Sales of the Epic Pass have been slow for a couple of years now, and Vail brought back its former longtime CEO Rob Katz to steer the company through the effects of climate change, a slow-growing industry, and increasing competition from other sports.

-“We’ve had some challenges, some of which were on us, some of which were not,” Katz, CEO from 2006 to 2021 in his first go around, told Fortune earlier this month.
-“In coming back as CEO, the most important thing was realizing that the industry is different now, the consumer is different, the company is different.”
+“We’ve had some challenges: Some of which were on us, some of which were not,” Katz, CEO from 2006 to 2021 in his first go–round, told Fortune earlier this month.
+“In coming back as CEO, the most important thing was realizing that the industry is different now; the consumer is different; the company is different.”

-One place these differences are playing out is in the resort’s pre-paid, multi-resort passes.
-Under Katz, Vail pioneered that concept with its Epic Pass (its largest rival, Alterra Mountain Company, offers the Ikon Pass), which locks in revenue and shields an operator from the hit from weather variability from region to region by luring skiers willing to go where the snow is.
+One place these differences are playing out is in the resort’s prepaid, multi-resort passes.
+Under Katz, Vail pioneered that concept with its Epic Pass (its largest rival, Alterra Mountain Co., offers the Ikon Pass), which locks in revenue and shields operators from weather variability, region to region, by luring skiers willing to go where the snow is.

 “It’s a matter of making sure that the pass is the best deal,” says Katz.
-In early March, right before Vail put its 2026-27 passes on sale in a major test of its business, the company announced 20% price cuts for skiers and riders under age 30.
-Katz also says Vail needs to push lift tickets to reach skiers less interested in the commitment of a full pass.
-“We need to be more aggressive on lift tickets,” said Katz.
+In early March, right before Vail put its 2026–27 passes on sale in a major test of its business, the company announced 20% price cuts for skiers and riders under age 30.
+Katz says Vail also needs to push lift tickets to reach skiers less interested in the commitment of a full pass.
+“We need to be more aggressive on lift tickets,” he notes.
 That has meant, for instance, offering 30% off a lift ticket if reserved a month ahead of time.

 “I think people who come to our resorts don’t all see people who look like them,” Katz says.
 “We need to have folks in our company who are reaching and know how to make connections in those communities.”
 So Vail has teamed up with the National Brotherhood of Snowsports, an advocacy group that looks to find and develop talented skiers of color, among other initiatives.